 Is Jesus going to return and secretly "rapture" away the true Christian Church prior to the tribulation?

-Many evangelical people seem to think so.
+Many, but not all, evangelical people seem to think so.

 Does the Bible teach that at least a portion of the Christian Church will be protected from the great tribulation?

 Yes, the Bible teaches that a portion of the Church will be protected from that tribulation, but where?